Rarity of a precious human rebirth

 Practicing in every moment—this also relates to what we were talking about on Sunday.
 When we see beautiful things, practice with the beautiful things.
 Offer the beautiful things to sentient beings.
 Offer the beautiful things we see around in nature to the Buddhas and bodhisattvas.
 The whole purpose is that through everything we do and everything we encounter, use it as an opportunity to train our mind and to purify our mind to create good karma.
 Those are the three purposes of a precious human life.
 And a precious human life is one in which we have all the availability and conducive circumstances to practice.
 If any one of the eight freedoms and ten fortunes are missing, it can be very difficult to practice the Dharma.

 For example many years ago I was invited to Denmark to teach.
-The lady who invited me worked at a home for handicapped children, particularly retarded children.
+The lady who invited me worked at a home for handicapped children, particularly children with mental impairments.
 I wanted to go and see the children and play with them.
 She took me.
 We came in.
 It was a state institution.
 We opened the door.
 There are all these bright colored things all around—all these balls, all sorts of toys—incredible, a child’s heaven of toys and play things.
 I look around and then I start hearing these moans and groans and these very odd noises, “OOOOOOGGGGggggghhhhhhh.”
 I’m wondering, “What’s going on here?”
 And then I finally begin to notice among this whole heaven of child’s play things are the children dressed in beautiful colored clothes, but their minds are completely out of it.
 You know?
 Some of them are lying on these little planks on four wheels.
 They’re lying on them stomach-down moving around.
 One little girl was lying in a bed full of ping pong balls because she couldn’t roll over.
 If she lay flat on a mattress she would get bed sores.

 The kids did not have the state of freedom where they had all their sense faculties intact.
 Here they were born in a very wealthy country with so much wealth around them, with teachers and people who cared about them, in a country where there were the Buddha’s teachings.
 But because they didn’t have the mental faculties all the rest of the good karma that they had that lead to the good circumstances in their life was wasted because they couldn’t practice.